 ‘Yukon Gold’ and ‘Pontiac Red’ are varieties you can easily find at the grocery store.
 Sprouted potatoes left in the bag might be too old to eat, but they’re easy to propagate.
 If you start with these, it’s virtually free to grow spuds.
 Some don’t have space outdoors or the tools needed to grow potatoes.

 Novice gardeners may be deterred by the care potatoes take to grow, but it’s not as hard as it may look.
-Thankfully for them, potatoes live well in containers, bags, pots, buckets, or in the ground.
+Thankfully for them, potatoes live well in containers, grow bags (like Root Pouch grow bags), pots, buckets, or in the ground.

 If you’re interested in growing potatoes, but you’re not sure if it’s right for you, cultivating potatoes in a 5-gallon bucket is a great way to experiment.
 This method doesn’t require a lot of prior gardening knowledge, nor does it require a lot of effort.
 As long as your soil is amended with compost, you’re good.
 In buckets, you can grow potatoes in a multitude of settings.